 Pass responsibilities for such maintenance to successors in title.

-Allow the City and its representatives the right of entry for the purposes of inspecting all permanent stormwater management systems.
+Allow the City and its representatives the right of entry for the purposes of inspecting all permanent stormwater treatment systems.

 Allow the City the right to repair and maintain the facility, if necessary maintenance is not performed after proper and reasonable notice to the responsible party of the permanent stormwater management system.